AhPek Biker - Riding Adventures

 Anne and Sin were the tour planners, researching of routes, places to go to, bus & train schedules etc. Sin was the main navigator, marking out the GPS coordinates and using a Garmin Oregon 650 GPS unit to lead us along.
 Jo & Fenn added colour to the group with their lively laughs and their unique way of taking on the hard slopes.
 On seeing steep climbs ahead, Jo would be like going "I can't, I can't!" but she still did!
 I was the assistant navigator with a similar Garmin Oregon 600 GPS unit, and also the biggest eater, walloping to finish the meals we had!
 Overall we were a good team, clicking well with each other, helping each other and enjoying each other's comradeship.

-For all our planning, nothing beats being actually there; feeling the vibrancy of the cities, the soothing calmness of the countryside, and discovering interesting nooks and crannies beyond our planned route and destinations.
+For all our planning, nothing beats being actually there; feeling the vibrancy of the cities, the soothing calmness of the countryside, and discovering interesting nooks and crannies beyond our planned routes and destinations.

-(See lists below for the points of interest that we intended to visit, related blogs, and also tips on cycling in South Korea)
+(Much further below are the points of interest that we intended to visit, related blogs, and also tips on cycling in South Korea)

 Below are the blogs of our cycling tour of South Korea together with some other related blogs, click on the respective photos to read.
 It was one of our best cycling tours, so come ride with us:

 Above is the map of our intended routes and destinations which we hope we would be able to cover as much as possible.
 As in any cycling tour, along the way some interesting detours and detraction came about, and some destinations were missed due to time constraints: read on what we actually did in the daily blogs.

 We used the above map of the routes taken by a Thailand cycling group as a guide for our tour.
 This map is very handy as it indicates the routes, destinations, where to stay, eat, and even bicycle shops along the way.